emedvedev/chatops_tutorial/README.md

 4. `repeat-14.yaml`: an alias with experimental 1.4 features: slack attachment API parameters and two-factor auth.

-5. `mock-*.yaml`: aliases for showcasing ChatOps formatting.
+5. `mock-*.yaml`: aliases for showcasing ChatOps formatting (note: the syntax will change in the future).